NandhiniKarvendhan/PacMen/README.md

 # PacMen

-1. When "Add PacMan" button is clicked, a new pacman appears on the screen.
-2. When "Start Game" button is clicked, the pacman or pacmen created start to move across the screen.
+ When "Add PacMan" button is clicked, a new pacman appears on the screen.
+When "Start Game" button is clicked, the pacman or pacmen created start to move across the screen.

+1. Roadmap of future improvements:

+2. License information:

 # MIT License